mstakuyah/Virtualization-Documentation.ja-jp/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 # Replace 'WebApp01' and 'contoso.com' with your own gMSA and domain names, respectively

 # To install the AD module on Windows Server, run Install-WindowsFeature RSAT-AD-PowerShell
-# To install the AD module on Windows 10 version 1809 or later, run Install-WindowsCapability -Online 'Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0'
+# To install the AD module on Windows 10 version 1809 or later, run Add-WindowsCapability -Online -Name 'Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0'
 # To install the AD module on older versions of Windows 10, see https://aka.ms/rsat

 # Create the security group